Father Charles Thomas

 Summary of Sexual Abuse Allegations against Father Charles Thomas:

-The memorandum stated that an adult male had reported that, when he was a minor, he was sexually assaulted by Thomas on several occasions beginning in 1958 when Thomas was assigned to the St. Hugh.
-The male stated that the assaults began with Thomas fondling him and showing him pornographic material.
-The assaults then progressed to anal penetration of the victim by Thomas.
+Father Charles Thomas was ordained a priest in 1935, who served in the Diocese of Pittsburgh.
+According to media reports, in April 1996, he was accused of child sexual abuse in a memorandum written to him.
+The memo stated an adult male had reported that, when he was a minor, he was sexually assaulted by Thomas on several occasions beginning in 1958 when the priest was assigned to St. Hugh.
+The assaults began with Thomas fondling him and showing him pornographic material, followed by anal penetration of the victim.

 The victim also related that a nun assigned to St. Hugh helped Thomas in some of the assaults.
 He explained that this unknown nun had sexually assaulted him on separate occasions as well.

-The records revealed that the victim was compensated $15,042.50 by the Diocese of
+Diocesan records revealed the victim was compensated $15,042.50 by the Diocese of